AlessioGr/NotQuests-Docs/docs/documentation/types/actions.md

   - `--minRandom <amount>` - If this is set, it will only execute a random amount of quests with this minimum
   - `--maxRandom <amount>` - If this is set, it will only execute a random amount of quests with this maximum
   - `--onlyCountForRandomIfConditionsFulfilled` - Does not count an action to the min or max random counter if its conditions are not fulfilled, if this flag is set
+  - `--executedActionDelay` - Sets the delay for which all included actions will be executed.
+This overrides possible existing delays.

 **Example commands:**